CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 # The Night That Would Not Die
 > You find yourselves in the streets of the great metropolis of **Virgivyé**, the capital of the great tsardom of **Zdrány**.
 While how you ended up here is a story of your own to tell, you find yourselves painfully short on time to tell it, as your thoughts are cut short by **FIRE** RAINING FROM THE **SKY**!
 >
-> Screams of pain and terror flood the streets around you!
-You see children crying, their mothers lay dying.
-You see glimpses of men rushing by, trying desperately to wash the flames away, but to no avail!
+> The city stands in flames!
+Nearly every house seems to have caught fire, their prior inhabitants stand, run and cower in the streets in blind panic.
 >
-> As you turn around, your sight is blinded by your prior staying-place **blazing** like a star!
+> Quick!
+Save what you can from the inferno!
+But as you turn around, your sight is blinded by your prior staying-place **blazing** like a star!
+You see glimpses of men rushing by, trying desperately to wash the flames away, but to no avail!
 >
 > And then you hear it - a *gurgling roar* of something not of this world.
-The buckets lay empty in the streets.
-You're getting a front row seat to the spectacle of abominations emerging in the streets from the sewer grates, bursting the iron rebar like they were twigs in a storm and devouring and dismembering all living things around you.
+You're getting a front row seat to the spectacle of abominations emerging from the sewer grates, bursting the iron rebar like they were twigs in a storm and devouring and dismembering all living things around you.
 >
-> There can be no doubt.
+> As screams of pain and terror flood the streets around you, there can be no more doubt.
 The *once* idle threats of a madman have become **reality**.
-The civilized world shall burn and its people shall feed *the tyranny* once more.
+The civilized world shall burn and its people shall feed *the tyranny of magic* once more.
 >
 > You need to get out!
-Get out of the city!
+Out of the city!
 But you won't manage, alone.
-Gather survivors and find a way out - or lie down in the mounds of ash and blood.
+Gather survivors and find a way out - or lie down in the growing mounds of ash and blood.

 ## Premise
 This scenario is very much intended as a "prequel" of sorts, to the actual current timeline of **Ambersteel's** universe.